imgradeone/NeaveTV-List/README.md

 # Disclaimer

 This is just a list of Neave.tv videos.
 This repo doesn't, and will not contain any videos from Neave.tv website.
+The screenshots for these videos are only for remembering the contents.